-Here’s an easy way to determine how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Position the filter horizontally, then taking common table salt, begin to pour the salt through the filter to see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
-You might want to upgrade your filter to an air filter that’s more efficient.
+Here’s a simple way to determine how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Position the filter horizontally, then taking common table salt, begin to pour the salt through the filter to see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
+You should probably upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.